-The samples used for testing have been the composite product, which means the JCOP SW part on the platform provided as S028 sample.
-All samples have been provided with the following parameters: PATCH ID: 0xX1 (X has been different), TARGET ID: 0x01 (smartmx), MASK ID: 0x31 (49), CUSTOM MASK: 0000000, MASK NAME: NX815B, FUSE STATE: not fused.
-The configuration has been different to the 3 major configurations A, B1 and B4 as stated in [6] resp.
-[8].
+The samples used for testing have been the composite product, which means the JCOP SW part on the platform provided as SO28 samples.
+All samples have been provided with the following parameters: FABKEY ID: 0x02, PATCH ID: 0x31, TARGET ID: 0x00 (null), MASK ID: 0x33 (51), CUSTOM MASK: 0000000, MASK NAME: NX011C, FUSE STATE: not fused, ROM INFO: ED103C, COMBO NAME: null-m33.02.31-NX011C.
+The configuration has been different in COMBO NAME to the 3 major configurations A, B1 and B4 and J2A080 as stated in the Security Target [6] and [8].

 The APDU and API interfaces are most significant for the TOE.
-Therefore they are most often used during testing and the test samples are provided as composite TOE consisting of a S028 sample which can only be connected via adapter to a terminal using contact or contact less interface.
+Therefore they are most often used during testing and the test samples are provided as composite TOE consisting of a SO28 sample which can only be connected via adapter to a terminal using contact or contact less interface.